Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Power Reception and Conversion on the Surface

 The lunar surface receiver, characterized by its effective optical area $A_{\text{rx}}$, can adopt various configurations optimized for efficient power capture and conversion.
 Three common configurations include:

 \begin{enumerate} \item \textit{Direct Photovoltaic (PV) Panel:} A planar array of PV cells optimized for laser wavelengths.
 These cells are specifically designed to match their bandgap with the laser emission wavelength for maximum efficiency.
-For example, lasers operating at $\lambda \approx \SI{1064}{nm}$ (Nd:YAG or fiber lasers) align well with InGaAs or GaAs-based PV cells \cite{Soref:2010, NREL:2019}.
+Th us, lasers operating at $\lambda \approx \SI{1064}{nm}$ (Nd:YAG or fiber lasers) align well with InGaAs or GaAs-based PV cells \cite{Soref:2010, NREL:2019}.
 The effective collection area $A_{\text{rx}}$ corresponds directly to the physical PV array exposed to the beam.

 \item \textit{Optical Concentrator with PV Cell:} This configuration uses an optical concentrator, such as a lens or reflective dish, to focus incident laser light onto a smaller PV cell.
 The concentrator reduces the required PV cell area and improves mass efficiency but introduces complexity in alignment and thermal management at the focal spot.
 The aperture $A_{\text{rx}}$ corresponds to the concentrator’s entrance pupil, while the PV cell area can be significantly smaller.
 Concentration ratios exceeding 100:1 are achievable, enhancing system efficiency \cite{Messenger:2015}.